 The U2-Fords were a dominant force in period, and quickly took the lead with Will Mitcham storming ahead of Mallock’s 1962 car.
 The race was far from a foregone conclusion, with a multi-car crash caused early on involving Andrew Tart’s Bond-Ford, Michael Gans’ Stanguellini-Fiat and several others, while Justin Fleming’s 1960 Lola-Ford Mk2 sounded ill from the off.
 Fastest laps were posted by Mallock and then Mitcham, of 1 min 30.489 secs and 1 min 29 secs respectively.

 The battle for third was between the Lola-Fords of Chris Goodwin and Simon Goodliff, the later eventually taking the spoils despite the best efforts of the hard-charging Barrie ‘Whizzo’ Williams.
+The Moss Trophy

 Named after Goodwood legend Sir Stirling – who drove a lap of the circuit before the grid assembled – the Moss Trophy featured an exotic grid of 1959-’62 closed-cockpit two-seaters, and produced arguably the day’s most exciting racing.